3385 Old Knobbley Oak Drive Gastonia, NC 28056

-Prepare to fall in love with this beautiful 4 bedroom, 3.5 bathroom with basement home in the coveted community of Betheseda Oaks.
+This is the one you have been waiting for!
+A stunning 4 bedroom, 2.5 bathroom with a backyard oasis in the coveted community of Bethesda Oaks.
 The rocking chair front porch is ideal for morning coffee and a good read!
 The spacious kitchen enjoys granite countertops, ample cabinetry space, stainless steel appliances, and a large breakfast bar.
-Take your meals to the kitchen table or out on the deck and enjoy the fresh air!
-Upstairs, the primary bedroom features a tray ceiling with recessed lighting, a large walk-in closet, and an ensuite bathroom.
-3 additional bedrooms, a full bathroom, and a loft complete the upper level of this meticulously maintained home.
-The basement is the perfect place for entertaining your guests and hosting all sorts of activities.
+Take your meals to the kitchen table or out on the patio and enjoy the fresh air and sunshine!
+Upstairs, the primary bedroom features a tray ceiling with recessed lighting and custom light fixtures, 2 large walk-in closets, and an ensuite bathroom.
+3 additional bedrooms, a full bathroom, and a loft on the upper level of this meticulously maintained home.
+The all-weather room off the main floor is the perfect place for entertaining your guests and hosting all sorts of activities.
 This home is conveniently located minutes from shopping, dining, and much more.
+Too many upgrades to list, come see them all yourself!
+Oh, and there's a Hot Tub!

 Community - Gastonia